tdgriffith/CSCE636-project-porta/README.md

     - Download [here](https://drive.google.com/drive/folders/1euUdVgU2mKkHPt5yPUWRuAMBLhelr_Ba?usp=sharing) from Drive.
 - Notes on automated testing with test.sh file
     - Place pretrained weights from Drive above into preWeights folder.
 Name the file porta.pth
-    - Place the mp4 file in the director test/test
+    - Place the mp4 file in the directory test/test
         - By default, the script assumes the file name is test_video1.mp4.
 The script will need to be adjusted at the top if this is not the case.
     - Run the script.
 Resulting plots and json files are found in the test_results folder.